ssatterfi/SeleniumHybridFrameworkPython/README.md

 # SeleniumHybridFrameworkPython

 This project was built with VSCode on windows remoting to WSL2 ubuntu.
-So all development is done in Linux Ubuntu.
+So all development is done in Linux Ubuntu(wsl2)